publications

 4.6.4 Accidental sharing of data

 People do make mistakes, and mitigating the risks associated with those errors is critical for protecting data privacy.
 Company data is one of the most valuable assets that any business controls, and it should be protected accordingly.
-To put it simply, data access should be a system that minimizes exposure and reduces the risk of accidental or malicious misuse.
+To put it simply, data access should be a system that minimises exposure and reduces the risk of accidental or malicious misuse.

 Another security threat related to people is the limited opportunities of the organisation’s cybersecurity team to monitor all risks.
 System administrators are often overworked when trying to protect sensitive information.
-This leaves companies exposed, and it should increase the impetus to implement automation wherever and whenever possible, without forgetting that automation itself various different risks.
+This leaves companies exposed, and it should increase the impetus to implement automation wherever and whenever possible, without forgetting that automation itself may entail different risks.

 4.6.5 Phishing and social engineering